 Public Speaking Coach Benjamin Loh was a victim of bullying during his school days.

-His growing up years was marked with a lot of pain and shame as a serial bully victim.
+His growing up years were marked with a lot of pain and shame as a serial bully victim.
 “Verbal, physical and emotional bullying – you name it, I had a taste of all of that,” he says.

 Being an introvert, he wasn’t particularly expressive or very popular with people.
 He’d usually keep to himself and had issues that were profound and emotional in nature.